-Daniel Bernard is Vice-President of CapGemini.
+Daniel Bernard is Vice Chairman of CapGemini and Permanent Representative on the Board of Peugeot SA.
 He was previously the Chairman of Kingfisher and CEO and Chairman of Carrefour.

-Donald Brydon is currently Chairman of London Stock Exchange Group plc and of Sage Group plc.
+Sir Donald Brydon is currently Chairman of Sage Group plc.
+He was previously Chairman of London Stock Exchange.

 Sir Roger Carr is Chairman of BAE Systems plc.
-He has been Chairman of Centrica and Cadbury and President of the Confederation of British Industry (CBI).
+He has been Chairman of Centrica plc, Cadbury plc and President of the Confederation of British Industry (CBI).

 Sir Roger Carr

 Laura Cha is a member of the Executive Council of the Government of Hong Kong.